 Protect crops by referring to the chemical spray char.
 Check that the ratio of chemical to water is suitable for the spraying target

 Calibrating the sprayer helps determine how much water/chemical mix the sprayer puts out.
 This involves measuring the total spray output of the unit, travel speed, swath width and subsequently, application rate.
-Never calibrate the tank when filled with chemicals, always flush out completely with clean water first.
+Never calibrate your liquid fertiliser tank when filled with chemicals, always flush it out completely with clean water first.

 It is vital to calibrate the sprayer in order to prevent poor weed, insect or disease control, which could result in damaged crops.